 17:23 RS: One of the problems that the wind farm operators had beyond just pure operations was, how do you make it more efficient, and generally, efficiency comes from advanced analytics.
 And very often what happens is that companies engage with third parties that would provide an algorithm, either to detect whether a certain part will be failing, and therefore, scheduling maintenance, which is known as preventive maintenance, or insuring the wind farm against lower production and some sort of extreme weather events and things like that.
 And so, when you engage with third parties, you inherently expose your intellectual property, which is your data, to third parties and those third parties, as well, they expose their algorithms, which is their IP, to you, as the operator.

-19:05 BK: When you talked about Modulus, you talked about interoperability.
+19:05 BK: When you talked about the Intertrust Platform, you talked about interoperability.
 For anyone who may not be aware, can you break that down?
 What does that mean exactly?

 19:13 RS: Yeah, interoperability is a term that gets thrown around quite a lot and in our world, it means really, two things.
 It can have two meanings: One is interoperability across different data types and formats, so that’s a very technical facet of the interoperability world.
 And it’s come a long way in the past 10 years, it’s not only Intertrust that has invested heavily in this, but in general, the world is coming to a place where you are able to work with very different types of data in the same environment, whether that’s weather stations or satellite data or sensor data from devices in your home and things like that.
 That’s the technical side.
 The other side is more based on standards and the way companies work.